85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 They are eaten as a meal itself or in soup and can be made with any kind of meat, from fish to turkey.

-Meatballs are a complete meal in themselves and are very high in protein.
+This meat that starts with i is a complete meal in themselves and is very high in protein.

 Irish stew is a dish born out of necessity, as it is a budget-friendly option that was developed during Ireland’s economic crisis during the 19th century.